Welcome

 20+ years teaching and administrative positions in Department of Education, MFA Boston

-40+ years public and private studio instruction with a concentration in Drawing, 7+ years Pressed Flower Collage; all ages and abilities
+40+ years public and private studio instruction with a concentration in Drawing,

-2023 - NC Arboretum, Asheville
+2023 - present: NC Arboretum, Asheville

 See some of her art journey in this gallery.